How the novel coronavirus has spawned novel law-making

 This exercise of power usually doesn’t require consultation and taking into account diverging views when developing new laws.
 In the federal administration, the parliamentary drafters operate within a special sealed bubble within the Canberra bubble, instructed by government departments preparing drafting instructions that reflect what the Government says it wants legislated.

-Seldom are either the drafting instructions, or draft bills, circulated for comment by interested stakeholders or civil society organisations.
-If any outsiders are invited into the bubble, it will, usually be only a very small circle of trusted confidants to the government of the day and their lobbyists.
+Seldom are either the drafting instructions or draft bills circulated for comment by interested stakeholders or civil society organisations.
+If any outsiders are invited into the bubble, it will usually be only a very small circle of trusted confidants to the government of the day and their lobbyists.
 Exposure or working drafts of bills, common in some other democracies, remain the exception rather than the norm in Australia.

 Control and predictability

 As a result, we often end up with sub-optimally drafted bills entering the Parliament.
-The best public servants and the best parliamentary drafters can’t foresee and draft a bill to address all concerns that the government might actually wish to address, if government was willing to run the perceived political risk, open up and ask.
+The best public servants and the best parliamentary drafters can’t foresee and draft a bill to address all concerns that the government might actually wish to address, if the government were willing to run the perceived political risk, open up and ask.

-Of course, It is not quite that straightforward.
-Federal governments of the past decade in Australia have to take into account the crossbenchers in the Senate.
+Of course, it is not quite that straightforward.
+Federal governments of the past decade in Australia have had to take into account the crossbenchers in the Senate.
 Governments also need to ensure that a Bill doesn’t create so much noise from the opposition and the media that the government itself is imperilled in the mass media and the electorate.
 However, that is about as far as building consensus before introducing bills into the Parliament usually goes.

 How the COVIDSafe app changed the game